romanbsd/received/README.md

 Bugs and missing features
 -------------------------

+* When using UNIX socket the permissions/ownership are not changed.
+Use -u and -g when running as daemon or change the permissions/ownership manually.
 * ReceiveD wasn't really tested for compliance with RFC2033
 * It doesn't implement [RFC2034][5] (ENHANCEDSTATUSCODES), because Postfix doesn't seem to care
 * It doesn't perform any validation of the provided input, e.g. LHLO, MAIL FROM, RCPT TO